Peter Hartmann

-Peter Hartmann (born 19 June 1921, Hamburg, Germany; died 14 November 2007, Geneva, Switzerland) was a Swiss sculptor known for his bronze sculptures installed in public spaces in Geneva.
+Peter Hartmann (19 June 1921 – 14 November 2007) was a Swiss sculptor known for his bronze sculptures installed in public spaces in Geneva.

 Early life

 Hartmann was born in Hamburg in 1921, the son of a Swiss immigrant father and a German-Danish mother.
 He spent his youth in Cairo, Egypt where his father was posted for work.

 Early career

 Hartmann attended primary school at the International English and International German schools in Cairo.
 After completing his primary educational studies, he was then sent to Germany to complete his higher education.
 In 1939 Hartmann obtained his baccalaureat award and had decided to become an artist.
 Bowing to pressure from his father, he agreed instead to study architecture in Berlin.
 Hartmann's architecture studies were pre-empted by the outbreak of World War II in Europe, so, finding himself in Geneva at the end of the war, he studied sculpture with Henri Paquet.

 In 1946, Hartmann returned to Cairo where he set up his first studio in his parents' garage.
 He subsequently moved around Europe, spending time sculpting and studying in Florence, Positano and Paris.
 He finally settled in Geneva in 1950, where he did the bulk of his work.